 The second one is more understandable but should be addressed with extreme concern.
 When you work, you always have a multitude of small tasks you don’t think about: a letter to answer, a document to read, a coworker to see, some material to pick up or whatever.
 It’s easy to loose 10 or 15 minutes because of those small tasks and to forget a big appointement.
 Sometimes those retards concern very dedicated people who just have a bad organization: we want to fill a little gap before a meeting but we don’t consider the time we need to perform the new task, or the time required to go from the library to the meeting room.

-I’m not talking about the ability to write a nice lesson plan that follows the rules of art.
+I’m not talking about the ability to write state of the art lesson plans.
 I’m just talking about having a lesson plan at all!
 Why do you need a lesson plan?
 To please your hierarchy?
 No!
 A school director has enough to do without checking every lesson of every teacher!
 The framework that the administration provides during training sessions is just an example to help you think about the essential.
 The goal of the lesson plan is efficiency.
 If you don’t know what you want the students to do, they won’t know either.
 If you don’t know why you do an exercise, you risk to work in vain.
 It’s as simple as that.
 Preparing a lesson plan is only about knowing what you want, to avoid those awkward hesitations that make the students and the teacher unhappy.

 A tricky part is the use of a manual.
 A good manual is precious.
 It saves you a lot of time and can reduce your preparatory work dramatically, maybe even to 5 minutes for 1 teaching hour.
 It’s obvious that you can’t spend more than 1 hour for 1 hour on a regular basis, especially if you work in primary school.
 However, it is dangerous to reduce your preparation time to nothing, even if the manual is very good.
 There may be some mistakes in the manual or some exercises more difficult to understand.
 Always check if the exercises are doable!
 It’s mandatory!
 Not because I say so, but because you will put yourself in trouble if you don’t do it.
 Most of the modern manuals try to promote original approaches.
 Sometimes you have to prepare your material or organize your classroom in a specific way, just to follow the instructions on the manual!
 There is no room for improvisation, if you need to use flashcards or make the students work in groups.
 You can’t just say: “Now, you do the exercise 10 page 25.”
 Maybe this exercise 10 page 25 requires the use of an LCD projector!
 The schools generally try to provide you with good inspiring textbooks and with a good and practical teacher’s book.
 But it’s a fact that modern manuals tend to have a major default.
 They don’t have many redundant exercises.
 You don’t have many ready-to-use activities in reserve if one of them happens to not be doable.